ELIXIR-IIB-training/site/pages/training_courses/2025-06-06-Introduction_Nextflow_BITS2025.md

 ### Instructors {#instructors-section}

-- Júlia Mir Pedrol, Centre for Genomic Regulation (CRG), The Barcelona Institute of Science and Technology, Dr. Aiguader 88, Barcelona 08003, Spain)
+- Júlia Mir Pedrol, Centre for Genomic Regulation (CRG), The Barcelona Institute of Science and Technology, Barcelona  Spain
-- Jose Espinosa-Carrasco, Centre for Genomic Regulation (CRG), The Barcelona Institute of Science and Technology, Dr. Aiguader 88, Barcelona 08003, Spain)
+- Jose Espinosa-Carrasco, Centre for Genomic Regulation (CRG), The Barcelona Institute of Science and Technology, Barcelona, Spain

 <br>
 <br>